jasonknight/gopress/docs.md

 ```go
 func (o *Link) FindByLinkOwner(_findByLinkOwner int64) ([]*Link, error)
 ```
-FindByLinkOwner searchs against the primary key link_owner and will return []*Link,error This method is a programatically generated finder for Link
+FindByLinkOwner searchs against the database table field link_owner and will return []*Link,error This method is a programatically generated finder for Link

 ```go